paulocilasjr/Tutorial_Galaxy-Ludwig/tutorials/galaxy-ludwig/tutorial.md

 - What files do I need to run Ludwig?
 - How do I build and evaluate the image classification model?
 objectives:
-- Upload image files and Ludwig files to Galaxy.
-- Execute a Ludwig experiment and evaluate the results.
+- Execute a Ludwig experiment.
+- Evaluate the image classfier model.
 - Compare different configurations to improve model performance.
 time_estimation: 40M
 key_points:
 - Use Galaxy-Ludwig Experiment to solve an image classification problem
 - Using CNN on MNIST dataset.
 contributors:
-  autorship:
   - Paulo Cilas M Lyra-Jr
   - Junhao Qiu
   - Jeremy Goecks